helidon-io/helidon/service/README.md

 }
 ```

-This means the service instance itself is an implementation of the contract, and when this service is used to satisfy an injection
-point, we will get an instance of `MyImpl`.
+This means the service instance itself is an implementation of the contract, and when this service is used to satisfy a dependency injection point, we will get an instance of `MyImpl`.

 But such an approach is only feasible if the contract is an interface, and we are fine with doing a full implementation.
 There may be cases, where this is not sufficient: